-Listening to Jeremy Denk, Oberlin class of ‘9o, the sophisticated pianist play Bach’s keyboard concerto No. 5 the way he plays György Ligeti’s Piano Etudes, Book 1: “IV.
+Listening to the sophisticated pianist Jeremy Denk, Oberlin class of ‘9o, play Bach’s keyboard concerto No. 5 the way he plays György Ligeti’s Piano Etudes, Book 1: “IV.
 Fanfares”, I was also reminded of Denk the witty librettist.

 The Classical Style: An Opera (of Sorts) (2014) by composer Steven Stucky and Jeremy Denk is a parody of the Classical/canonical but at the same time a tribute to Style itself.
 Kinds of style may change but there is one thing in classical music that remains central – Style.
 It encourages innovation but also invites repetition (in Derrida’s sense of the word).
 Forms of repetition may include reference, allusion, variation, and quotation.
 These forms illuminate or question a particular style, and this new opera uses them all, and more.

 Deconstructive repetition is a way of performing style that strongly encourages (and rewards) audience participation.
 Listeners collaborate with the composer who draws on a particular repertoire expecting them to recognize its codes.
 Yet there is one stylistic venture that remains unacknowledged in this opera, its massive predecessor which Stucky and Denk repeat, the “grand opera buffa” The Ghosts of Versailles (1991) by composer John Corigliano and William M. Hoffman.